Website_PL_GRANT_Cover

 Funding

-Eligibility: Applicants from all career stages who are dedicated to the field of landscape are welcome to apply.
-This includes but is not limited to those working in landscape architecture and design, landscape ecology, landscape planning, and landscape gardening.
-Applicants must indicate a description of the project in relation to a land-based practice; an accredited landscape architecture degree or professional license is not required.
+EligibilityApplicants from all career stages who are dedicated to the field of landscape are welcome to apply.
+An accredited landscape architecture degree or professional license is not required.
+Projects must be based in the United States or Canada.

-Eligibility: Applicants from all career stages who are dedicated to the field of landscape are welcome to apply.
-This includes but is not limited to those working in landscape architecture and design, landscape ecology, landscape planning, and landscape gardening.
-Applicants must indicate a description of the project in relation to a land-based practice; an accredited landscape architecture degree or professional license is not required.
+EligibilityApplicants from all career stages who are dedicated to the field of landscape are welcome to apply.
+An accredited landscape architecture degree or professional license is not required.
+Projects must be based in the United States or Canada.

 The Practice Grant aims to expand ...

-• The community of landscape designers and builders by providing opportunity to individuals and groups currently excluded from professional practice
+The community of landscape designers and builders by providing opportunity to individuals and groups currently excluded from professional practice.

 The Practice Grant seeks to open access and expand approaches to landscape design by funding individuals and groups committed to alternative practices.
-Grants are awarded to applicants working to develop land-based* practices and is offered in support of applied research and realized projects.
-The Practice Grant aims bridge the gap between applied, and often informal land-based practices and professional practice.
+Grants are awarded to applicants developing land-based* work and are offered in support of applied research and realized projects.
+The Practice Grant aims to bridge the gap between often informal land-based methods and professional practice.
+The Practice Grant was initiated to encourage alternative forms of land-based practice by providing funding and a network of support and exchange to Grantees.
+To practice is to repeat, to do, to act.
+It encompasses action and embraces momentum.

 The Practice Grant aims to expand ...

-• The community of landscape designers and builders by providing opportunity to individuals and groups currently excluded from professional practice
+The community of landscape designers and builders by providing opportunity to individuals and groups currently excluded from professional practice.

 The Practice Grant seeks to open access and expand approaches to landscape design by funding individuals and groups committed to alternative practices.
-Grants are awarded to applicants working to develop land-based* practices and is offered in support of applied research and realized projects.
-The Practice Grant aims bridge the gap between applied, and often informal land-based practices and professional practice.
+Grants are awarded to applicants developing land-based* work and are offered in support of applied research and realized projects.
+The Practice Grant aims to bridge the gap between often informal land-based methods and professional practice.
+The Practice Grant was initiated to encourage alternative forms of land-based practice by providing funding and a network of support and exchange to Grantees.
+To practice is to repeat, to do, to act.
+It encompasses action and embraces momentum.

 The Practice Grant aims to expand ...

-• The community of landscape designers and builders by providing opportunity to individuals and groups currently excluded from professional practice
+The community of landscape designers and builders by providing opportunity to individuals and groups currently excluded from professional practice.

 The Practice Grant seeks to open access and expand approaches to landscape design by funding individuals and groups committed to alternative practices.
-Grants are awarded to applicants working to develop land-based* practices and is offered in support of applied research and realized projects.
-The Practice Grant aims bridge the gap between applied, and often informal land-based practices and professional practice.
+Grants are awarded to applicants developing land-based* work and are offered in support of applied research and realized projects.
+The Practice Grant aims to bridge the gap between often informal land-based methods and professional practice.
+The Practice Grant was initiated to encourage alternative forms of land-based practice by providing funding and a network of support and exchange to Grantees.
+To practice is to repeat, to do, to act.
+It encompasses action and embraces momentum.

 The Practice Grant aims to expand ...